-Did you read my post from last week about setting your 2017 financial goals?
-If not you can read it here.
-I hope that it was helpful and inspiring.
-I am sure however that there are people out there who find managing their money rather overwhelming.
+I know that there are people out there who find managing their money rather overwhelming.
 You can see no way of paying off the debts you have.
-You worry that 2017 will only mean further drowning into the black hole of debt and never become debt free.
+You worry that each month will only mean further drowning into the black hole of debt and you can never picture actually becoming debt free.

 Does this sound familiar?
 If so then I have to share my secret to getting out of debt with you.
 CAP (Christians Against Poverty) are an amazing organisation who helped me more than I can ever express.
 To access their services you don’t have to be a Christian and you don’t have to pay a penny.
 This is one of those things that sounds too good to be true – but it really is that good.